 The single most important religious tenet of Islamic theology is the concept of tawḥīd, which means “oneness” and “singling-out”.
 The Arabic root word و-ح-د (w-ḥ-d) covers all the meanings related to “one”, “single” and “union”.
 The verb وحّد (waḥḥada) is the active form of this base root and means concretely “to single out”, “to make one”.
 This should make clear what tawḥīd, which is the infinitive (maṣdar) of the aforementioned verb, actually means: to single out God in worship and to attribute divinity only to Him.
 Islam considers God as the One, the Single, the Indivisible, an uncompromising monotheism that forms the essence of the Islamic creed.
 To attribute divinity to anything or anyone else than God is regarded as major disbelief.
 Several verses of the Quran describe this very clearly, making it a matter of the utmost importance in the adherence to the religion.
-God says in Muḥammad: 19: “Know that there is no deity except God” and He says in al-Ikhlāṣ: “He is God, One.
+God says in Chapter Muḥammad: 19: “Know that there is no deity except God” and He says in Chapter al-Ikhlāṣ: “He is God, One.
 God, the Eternal Refuge.
-He neither begets nor is born.
+He begets not nor is He begotten.
 Nor is there to Him any equivalent.”

 The faith of a Muslim has to be declared, according to the most common opinion, with one’s heart, tongue and actions.
 This declaration is called the shahāda, defining one’s membership to the Islamic religion.
 A Muslim testifies that “there’s no god except God, and that Muḥammad is His messenger.”
 It is common among Muslim believers to extend their index finger while uttering these words, as a sign of “one” and “oneness”.
 The index finger is usually called al-sabbāba in MSA, but older texts like a prophetic narration on the performance of the ablution talk about al-sabbāḥa, from the verb sabbaḥa, which means “praising”.
 Al-sabbāḥa thus means “that with which one praises (God)”, as explained by the historical Muslim scholar Majd al-Dīn Ibn al-Athīr (1149–1210) in his al-nihāya fī gharīb al-ḥadīth wal-athar.